GRIDAPPSD/CIMHub/README.rst

 - ``mvn clean install`` from this repository to ensure you have the latest, branch-compatible CIMHub
 - Make sure you have the latest, branch-compatible opendsscmd from `GOSS-GridAPPS-D <https://github.com/GRIDAPPSD/GOSS-GridAPPS-D/tree/opendss/v1.2.16/opendss>`_
 - Perform the GridAPPS-D tests from the latest, branch-compatible `Powergrid-Models/platform` <https://github.com/GRIDAPPSD/Powergrid-Models/tree/issue/1175/platform>`_.

+Working with Docker
+^^^^^^^^^^^^^^^^^^^

+It could be more convenient to run only Blazegraph in a Docker container, writing code and queries on the host.

+1. Start the containerized Blazegraph engine:

+	 - *docker run --name blazegraph -d -p 8889:8080 lyrasis/blazegraph:2.1.5* to create and start the container for Blazegraph
+	 - Only if something goes wrong: *docker logs -f blazegraph* to log the database and Java messages to the console
+	 - consult the Docker documentation for more details on how to stop and otherwise manage containers
+   - subsequently, use *docker restart blazegraph* to restart the container

+2. Point a web browser to *http://localhost:8889/bigdata*.
+On-line help on Blazegraph is available from the browser
+3. Load some data from a CIM XML file into the browser
+4. Run a query in the browser

+	 - the file *queries.txt* contains sample SPARQL that can be pasted into the Blazegraph browser window

+You can also run the IEEE 13-bus example conversions from the host Terminal.

+1. *cd example*
+2. *./example.sh arg*

+Step 2 provides a dummy argument so that the example script will select a different URL for Blazegraph.
+When querying from the host, the URL contains *localhost:8889* but when querying from a Docker terminal, the URL contains *blazegraph:8080*, which is valid only on the internal network that Docker creates.
+Also, with a dummy argument, the example will try to run GridLAB-D on the converted example models.
+This will fail unless you have GridLAB-D installed on the host.
+If you do have GridLAB-D, *tail test\*.csv* to check the results.

 Directories
 -----------